-Marking period grades shall be averaged to produce a final average in numerical form.
-(Q1+Q2+Q3+Q4/4 = Final Grade (Y1)).
-EMPAs are worth 1/5 of the second and fourth marking period grades.
-The year end (Y1) mark will reflect the equivalent letter grade on the transcripts.
+Marking period grades, combined with the End of Marking Period Assessments (EMPAs), shall be averaged to produce a final average in numerical form (Q1+Q2+Q3+Q4+ Average of EMPAs)/5 = Final Grade (Year 1).
+The year-end (Year 1) mark will reflect the equivalent letter grade on the transcripts.

-A minimum grade of 50 is used in most cases (except in 4th Quarter, on the 4th EMPA, and the 2nd Quarter and the 2nd Quarter EMPA of a Semester course) as the value of an F or of an N/C (no credit) in the calculation of a final average.
+A minimum grade of 50 is used in most cases (except in the 4th Quarter and on the 4th EMPA) as the value of an F or of an N/C (no credit) in the calculation of a final average.
 This procedure prevents distortion of the average but is used only if a student has attended classes and if all tests and projects were completed.
 The signature of the Department Supervisor is required to use a value lower than 50.
-In the 4th quarter and on the 4th EMPA, the actual numeric grade of 0-64 is used as the value of an F or a N/C (no credit) in calculation of final average.
+In the 4th quarter and on the 4th EMPA, the actual numeric grade of 0-64 is used as the value of an F or an N/C (no credit) in the calculation of the final average.